project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/19-planting-trees-to-build-capital-and-reach-conservation-goals-with-rowan-reid.md

 ---
-title: #19 Planting trees to build capital and reach conservation goals with Rowan Reid
+title: 19 Planting Trees To Build Capital And Reach Conservation Goals With Rowan Reid
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-04-20)